-Skip to main content
+fbpx Skip to main content

-Maintaining a boat is no small feat, with various systems and components that need regular attention to ensure a safe and reliable vessel.
-One essential aspect of boat maintenance that is often overlooked is the use of sacrificial anodes, more commonly known as zincs.
-Let’s explore the science behind zincs, how they work, where they are used on boats, and their vital role in preventative maintenance.
+Maintaining a boat is no small feat, with various systems and parts that need regular attention to maintain a safe and reliable vessel.
+One often overlooked aspect of boat maintenance is the use of sacrificial anodes, more commonly known as zincs.

 Understanding the Science of Galvanic Corrosion